kiangkuang/userscript-typescript-template/README.md

 This allows users to use this [link][installUrl] as the installation link.

-Alternatively, you can remove this behaviour by
+Alternatively, you can remove this behavior by

 1. Remove command in [pre-commit](/.husky/pre-commit#L5-L6)
 2. Add `dist` to [.gitignore](/.gitignore)